magento/knowledge-base/src/troubleshooting/miscellaneous/quick-checkout-issues.md

 There is a known issue for the Quick Checkout extension.

-When you [log in with a [!DNL Bolt] account](https://help.bolt.com/shoppers/guides/checkout/log-in/) you can add a new shipping address with a limitation of 4 lines per street address.
+When you [log in with a Bolt account](https://help.bolt.com/shoppers/guides/checkout/log-in/), you can add a new shipping address with a limitation of 4 lines per street address.

 Adobe Commerce usually can be configured to support up to 20 street address lines.